Do you work in an environment where a Teradata compression tool is installed that conforms to your satisfaction?

 It gathers the following information:

-Which columns can be candidates for compression for technical reasons?
+- Which columns can be candidates for compression for technical reasons?

-Which columns shall be candidates for compression from a business or policy point of view?
+- Which columns shall be candidates for compression from a business or policy point of view?

-Which values, given columns, are candidates?
+- Which values, given columns, are candidates?

-What is the cost of compressing this one value?
+- What is the cost of compressing this one value?

-What is the Presence Byte consumption of a given compression in total?
+- What is the Presence Byte consumption of a given compression in total?

-After potentially adjusting for net benefit and local Presence Byte break-even points, the dominant path is translated into a series of compression statements that are stored in the result table TITHONOS.
+After potentially adjusting for the net benefit and local Presence Byte break-even points, the dominant path is translated into a series of compression statements stored in the result table TITHONOS.
 From there, alter table statements can be generated to apply the compression.

-For a detailed description of DWHPRO TITHONIZER, please refer to the pdf file attached to this article.
+For a detailed description of DWHPRO TITHONIZER, please refer to the pdf file attached to this article:

-Before you start finding out what the Stored Procedure can do for you, let me remind you that the responsibility for the use of the Stored Procedure and any consequence thereof lies wholly in the hand of whoever uses it.
+Before you start finding out what the Stored Procedure can do for you, let me remind you that the responsibility for using it and any consequence thereof lies wholly in the hand of whoever uses it.

-If you have gathered experience, I would be pleased to hear of any results you achieved with it.
+If you have gathered experience, I would be pleased to hear of any results you achieved with it: